Z9V5PRO/Old_Z9V5PRO_Reference_upgrade/README.md

+# Notice (2022.11.30)

+I bought a new Z9V5PRO.

+Klipper from the basic setting and upload a new config.

+.
+.
+.

+.

 # Z9V5 Pro ( ZM3E4 v2.1)

 and Z8PM4Pro (same control board, If you change it a little, it will be possible to install it, I couldn't test it because I didn't own it.)